-“My wife, Anastasia, is the Director of Education for the Startup Studio, so I actually feel like I’ve been a witness to the birth of this wonderful company and was present for all of its first steps.
+“My wife, Anastasia, is the Director of Education for Learn to Start, so I actually feel like I’ve been a witness to the birth of this wonderful company and was present for all of its first steps.
 I endured a solo fight to disrupt education for years, then I met my wife, and then we met Gary Conroy.
 So now I get to grow the cause, not just as part of the family, but as an active voice in the mix?
 Let’s.
 Do.
 This.”

 Jeremy is originally from the Washington, D.C. metro area, USA.
 He has a B.A. in History from Villanova University and a M.Ed. in Secondary Social Sciences from Southern New Hampshire University and has been in the education field for 18 years.
 As an adolescent, he began in the arena of Special Education as a paraprofessional classroom aide and a swim coach for the Special Olympics.
 His early years of teaching began with long-term substitute positions and tutoring that provided him with experience with all age groups and a chance to implement every subject, though he found his passion in working with high school students in the wide field of the Humanities.
 He has taught in Maryland, New Hampshire, and now South Florida in both the public and private sectors.